-Although, with the increase of the magnetic field strength, the emission due to synchrotron radiation also increases.
-However, in Fig.~\ref{fig:temp_e}, it is shown that electrons become hotter for models with lower initial $\beta_0$ (stronger magnetic field).
+Although, with the increase in magnetic field strength, the emission due to synchrotron radiation also increases.
+However, in Fig.~\ref{fig:temp_e}, it is shown that electrons become hotter for models with a lower initial $\beta_0$ (stronger magnetic field).
 This essentially suggests that the turbulent heating present in the flow is much more efficient than that of radiative cooling.
 Consequently, we see that the area under the $\Theta_e=1$ contour increases with the increasing magnetic field strength (lowering $\beta_0$).
 For higher initial $\beta_0$ cases, the electrons away from the equatorial plane surrounding the corona region are cooled ($\Theta_e\lesssim0.01$, see the dark black region of the panels Fig.~\ref{fig:temp_e}e, \ref{fig:temp_e}f, and \ref{fig:temp_e}g).
-With the increase of the magnetic field strength $(\beta_0=0.01)$, the electron temperature in this region increases by orders of magnitude ($\Theta_e\sim0.3$, see the reddish region of the panel Fig.~\ref{fig:temp_e}h).
+With the increase in magnetic field strength $(\beta_0=0.01)$, the electron temperature in this region increases by orders of magnitude ($\Theta_e\sim0.3$, see the reddish region of the panel in Fig.~\ref{fig:temp_e}h).